Kelvin-Ben/My-Portfolio/README.md

 # Desktop-Version-Portfolio
-- This is my fourth Project of building portfolio website
+- This project involved making my portfolio responsive
-- I will create sections within the website where I will include my portfolio projects to be viewable in desktop version and mobile version devices.
+- I will be adding media queries to the mobile versio portfolio so that it is responsive and adaptable by most of the screens.
 - This sections of the mobile website include:
     1. The toolbar section
     2. Works section